 monitor bird populations across North America and informs researchers

 and wildlife managers of significant changes in bird population levels.

 If significant declines are detected, their causes can then be identified

 and appropriate actions taken to reverse them before populations reach

 Each year during the height of the avian breeding season, June for most

 of the U.S. and Canada, participants skilled in avian identification

 collect bird population data along roadside survey routes.
 Each survey

-route is 24.5 miles long with stops at 0.5-mile intervals.
+route is approximately 24.5 miles long with stops situated ideally 0.5-mile apart.
 At each stop,

 a 3-minute point count is conducted.
 During the count, every bird seen